Electric cars vs hybrid cars vs plug-in hybrids

 An electric car runs solely on electricity.
 That’s it.
 No added complications or footnotes here, it really is that straightforward.
 They are sometimes referred to as battery electric vehicles (BEVs) or just electric vehicles (EVs), but they mean the same thing.

-Their energy is stored in a physical battery, which typically consists of hundreds, if not thousands, of individual cells.
-The size of a car’s battery is measured in kilowatt hours – usually denoted as kWh – and the larger the battery, the more range an electric car is likely to be capable of.
+Their energy is stored in a physical battery, which typically contains hundreds, if not thousands, of individual cells.
+The size of a car’s battery is measured in kilowatt-hours – usually denoted as kWh – and the larger the battery, the more range an electric car is likely to be capable of.

 The battery is charged from an external source, almost always using a plug.
 Adapters for domestic household sockets are usually provided.
-But these typically deliver around 2.3kW of power in the UK, so charging this way is quite slow.
+But these typically deliver around 2.3kW of power in the UK, which means charging is quite slow.

 Most manufacturers recommend that you install a 'wallbox' charger for your electric car at home.
 These are a lot faster (capable of around 7kW in most cases) and will usually charge even the biggest batteries overnight.
 They're a good option to consider, and there's a Government grant that could subsidise your installation cost by as much as £500.

-You may also have heard of fast charging and rapid charging.
+You may also have heard of 'fast charging' and 'rapid charging'.
 Both offer quicker charging times than wallboxes, although they're slightly different.
-Fast chargers usually deliver between 7 and 22kW of power, while rapid chargers are capable of 43kW and up.
+Fast chargers usually deliver between 7 and 50kW of power, while rapid chargers are capable of 100kW and up.
 They're commonly found at car parks and service stations.

 While electric cars are powered by batteries, the wheels are driven by electric motors.
 Some manufacturers fit a single electric motor, others opt for one at the front and one at the back, while some cars even feature one on each wheel.